Beam

 will directly input text verbatim into the preamble.
 This lets you set the theme, title, and author of a presentation.
 If a line starts with^

-impossible to display a line that starts with a raw
+cannot have a line that starts with a raw

 -